olcf/NewUserQuickStart/Frontier/README.md

 ### A Few Tips for Using Globus

-1. If you are moving files from one parallel filesystem to another, it is better to move many files, at once, for example, by moving a folder.
-Globus will transfer the files in parallel streams.
+1. When transferring files between parallel filesystems, it is best to move multiple files at once, such as by transferring an entire folder.
+Globus will optimize the transfer by using parallel streams.

-2. If you are moving files to an HPSS at another User Facility, please tar the files first.
-HPSS is designed to handle large files better than many small files.
-A transfer of many small files can fill up the HPSS’s cache and block performance for all users.
+2. When transferring files to an HPSS at another User Facility, first create a tar archive.
+HPSS is optimized for handling large files and may experience performance issues if many small files are transferred individually.
+A large number of small files can overwhelm the HPSS cache, impacting performance for all users.

 ### Globus-CLI